Oracle Licensing

 9. License Term

 The duration for which the license is valid.
-Oracle offers perpetual licenses that continue indefinitely and term licenses that expire after a set period, like one year.
+Oracle offers perpetual licenses that continue indefinitely and term licenses that expire after a specified period, such as one year.

 10. Perpetual License